ShayneIsMagic/zero-barriers-growth-accelerator-2.0/docs/FRAMEWORK_COMPREHENSIVE_MAP.md

 - Personal (4): Design & Aesthetics, Growth & Development, Reduced Anxiety, Fun and Perks

 **TIER 5: Inspirational (4 elements)**
-1. Purpose
+- Purpose (element under Purpose subcategory)
-2. Vision
+- Vision
-3. Hope
+- Hope
-4. Social Responsibility
+- Social Responsibility

+**Note:** Purpose is a subcategory in B2B (as referenced in API routes), with Purpose being the element within that subcategory.

 **Total: 40 elements**